rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-06-f332fe13252ccf54-order-no-003-of-2025-dated-06112025-issued-under-rc-no-0436-of-2014-in-the-matte.md

 stocks:
 - FOURSEASONS
 tags:
-- recovery-proceedings
 - collective-investment-schemes
 - enforcement
+- four-season-farms-limited
+- prohibitory-order
+- recovery
 - refund-order
-- prohibitory-order
-- four-season-farms-limited
 title: Order No. 003 of 2025 dated 06.11.2025 issued under RC No. 0436 of 2014 in
   the matter of M/s Four Season Farms Limited
 ---